Skip to content

 It is an extremely technical position that relies on a combination of mathematical dexterity and physical engineering prowess.
 But this should not scare anyone.
 It takes less than a year of study for most students to go from high school to an actual machine shop floor.

-Look at the lathe, the blade shifts, programmed steel retains your job.
-You can start earning within 3 to 12 months, depending on if you pursue a certificate program or the diploma route.
-That was because many employers also provide on-the-job training for students who already know the basics of blueprints and safety protocols.
+You can start earning within 3 to 12 months, depending on whether you pursue a certificate program or the diploma route.
+Many employers also provide on-the-job training for students who already know the basics of blueprints and safety protocols.
+Heads up for 2026: CNC machinist median pay was approximately $50,840 per year, with CNC programmers earning $61,160+ for advanced positions.
+With reshoring of manufacturing accelerating, demand for skilled CNC operators is at an all-time high.

 Specialized Machining Roles

 The industry consists of multiple niches that provide ample opportunities for quick advancement and better pay scales.
-In particular, you may enter some specializations such as a tool and die maker or a mold maker based on your interests.
+In particular, you may enter some specializations such as a tool and die maker or a mold maker based on your interests, both of which can command $60,000-$90,000+ annually with experience.

 Path to Certification